madx720/Customer-Telco-Data-Model/README.md

 Accuracy
 Confusion Matrix
-Classification Report (Precision, Recall, F1-Score) Future Work
+Classification Report (Precision, Recall, F1-Score)
-Try more advanced techniques for handling class imbalance.
-Experiment with other machine learning algorithms.
-Perform feature importance analysis to identify key factors influencing churn.
-Develop a user interface for easy model deployment and predictions.

 How to Use

-Clone the repository
+1) Clone the repository

-Install the required dependencies
+2) Install the required dependencies

-Run the Jupyter notebook to see the full analysis and model building process
+3) Run the Jupyter notebook to see the full analysis and model building process